The ABCs of Longmeadow

 Children leave the ranch with a sense of appreciation for the work the Humane Society of Missouri does in providing a safe haven for hundreds of rescued ranch animals.
 They are touched – hopefully changed – to appreciate the value of all animals that share our world.

-Attention teachers: Week-long downloadable curricula for students in grades K-6 that meet national, state and local student performance standards can be found on our website, www.hsmo.org.
+Attention teachers: Week-long downloadable curricula for students in grades K-6 that meet national, state and local student performance standards can be found on the Humane Society of Missouri website, at http://hsmo.org/teacher-resources/.
 Please add them to your class and experience the difference humane education makes in your classroom and the lives of your students.

 Let’s Create a Class – A Unique Approach to Humane Education